Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The UnregisterTeleporters method is used to unregister all teleporter events that are active on this object.
+The UnregisterTeleporters method is used to unregister all teleporter events that are active on this Interactable Object.

 #### StoreLocalScale/0